LLM Application How to Apply

-Applicants applying to the dual LLM/MBA or LLM/MIS programs must first submit their application to the ILSP admissions office.
+Applicants applying to the dual LLM/MBA or LLM/MIS programs must first submit their application to the Office of Graduate Admissions.
 Once your LLM application is complete, we will forward it to the Kogod School of Business or the School of International Service for review.

 Please mail all application documents to:

 Each application for admission must be accompanied by a $55 application fee.
 The application fee is nonrefundable.
 Make checks or U.S. money orders payable to "Washington College of Law."
 All checks must be drawn on a bank that has a branch in the United States.
 We also accept American Express, Thomas Cook, and Barclay's traveler's checks.
 Postal money orders from other countries are not acceptable.
 Please do not send cash.